fergaletto/Formula_AI_2022_Kaha/README.md

-# Formula AI 2022 Hackathon
+# Formula AI 2022 Hackathon - HACKMAKERS.
 This is the jupyter notebook submission for **Challenge 1: Data Analytics** by **Team Kaha**

 ## Team memebers: